 Wandsworth Council privacy notice

-The Council will do all we can to respect your privacy and to protect your personal information we acquire when you use our services.
+The Council will do all we can to respect your privacy and to protect the personal information we acquire when you use our services

 How we protect and use your information